Sharing your home and life

 - build people’s confidence

-You would work on a self-employed basis, with flexibility to choose how much you work and when you work.
+You would be self-employed and can choose how much and when you work.

-Payment varies depending on the amount of people you support and how much work you do for the service.
+Payment varies depending on the number of people you support and how much work you do for the service.
 Sometimes it is possible to continue with an existing job.

-- six weeks paid respite for carers with long-term arrangements
+- six weeks of paid respite for carers with long-term arrangements

 - automatically qualify for Oxfordshire Public Liability insurance